c6o/docs/content/_fragments/app-install.md

 ```

 > [!PROTIP]
-> If you want to play around with pre-releases, you can install canary releases using: `curl -s curl -L https://releases.codezero.io/install.sh | /bin/bash -s canary`.
+> If you want to play around with pre-releases, you can install canary releases using: `curl -sL https://releases.codezero.io/install.sh | /bin/bash -s -- canary`.
 A word of caution, however, as canary releases have not been fully tested and may cause unexpected behavior.